OSTEOPATHIC BOARD CERTIFICATION

 • You must pass all required certification exams.

-A physician who has not obtained final certification at the end of six years of board eligibility may petition the AOBOS for re-entry into the certification process.
+A physician who has not obtained final certification at the end of six years of board eligibility must apply for examination to the AOBOS to enter the post-board eligibility certification process within three (3) years of termination of the board eligibility status timeframe.

-Candidates who were not successful in becoming certified at the end of the final pathway have no further opportunity to become certified by this Board.
+Candidates who are not successful in becoming certified at the end of this process have no further opportunity to become certified by this Board.

 Resolution 56 defines the certification eligibility for ABMS-certified physicians seeking primary certification from the AOBOS.
 To be eligible for Resolution 56, ABMS-certified osteopathic physicians must meet the following requirements: